asterlinuxdev/asterlinuxdev.github.io/README.md

 <h3 style="text-align: center;">The philosophy of the AsterLinux project</h3>

-AsterLinux is an all inclusive distribution that doesn't take sides; this boils down to giving users a "beautifully" themed and tweaked desktop that can be used by anyone.
+AsterLinux is an all inclusive distribution that doesn't take sides; this boils down to giving users a "beautifully" themed and tweaked xfce4 desktop that can be used by anyone in any way the user deems fit.

 New users will appreciate the layout and the many ui enhancements; and we haven't forgotten about terminal centric power users either.
 Both the desktop and terminal have received a makeover with enhanced functionality added to both.

-The goal is to give users both a beautifully themed gui driven

-a "beautifully" themed and tweaked desktop that can be used by anyone.

-One of

-New users will feel at home with a familiar layout which

-New users will feel at home with a familiar layout that is aesthetically pleasing.
-We also have fully themed bash and zsh shells for terminal centric power s

-AsterLinux shares many of the goals of well establised "beginner friendly" distributions; some of these are listed below:
+<h3 style="text-align: center;">Some features of AsterLinux</h3>

 - Easy to use graphical installer
--
+- Fully functional without bloat
-- Light and user friendly
+- Performance and gaming tweaks
-- Eye candy without bloat
+- Eye candy with low resource usage
--
+- Stability and privacy enhancements

 - Printing, bluetooth, and networking support out of the box